 Any trafficking or slavery victim can get help and support through the National Referral Mechanism (NRM).
 This process identifies victims of human trafficking or slavery and ensures they receive the right protection and support.

 Victims can only be referred to the NRM if they give consent.
 Contact the Police if victims want to be referred.

 If victims enter the NRM, they can get help with:

-If you don't want to use the National Referral Mechanism, you might get help from others organisations.
-If you are under 18 years old, a Health and Social Care Trust will give support.
+If you don't want to use the National Referral Mechanism, you might get help from other organisations.
+If you are under 18 years old, a health and social care trust will give support.